Hirschsprung DiseaseSymptoms, Doctors, Treatments, Advances & More

 Atrium Health Levine Children's Gastroenterology

-Jason Dranove is a Pediatric Gastroenterologist and a Hepatologist in Charlotte, North Carolina.
+Jason Dranove is a Pediatric Gastroenterologist and a Hepatologist practicing medicine in Charlotte, North Carolina.
 Dr. Dranove is rated as an Advanced provider by MediFind in the treatment of Hirschsprung Disease.
-His top areas of expertise are Hirschsprung Disease, Neurogenic Bowel, Total Intestinal Aganglionosis, and Bowel Incontinence.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hirschsprung Disease, Neurogenic Bowel, Total Intestinal Aganglionosis, and Bowel Incontinence.
+Dr. Dranove is board certified in American Board Of Pediatrics.
 Dr. Dranove is currently accepting new patients.

 Published Date: May 01, 2018